agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 The posterior shows that taking a step towards Donut South can now be explained in terms of a high `timeCost`.
 If the agent has a low value for $$\alpha$$, this step to the left is fairly likely even if the agent prefers Noodle or Veg.
 So including softmax noise in the inference makes inferences about other parameters closer to the prior.

 >**Exercise:** Suppose the agent is observed going all the way to Veg.
 What would the posteriors on $$\alpha$$ and `timeCost` look like?
-Check your answer by conditioning on the state-action sequence `restaurantNameToObservationTime11.vegDirect`.
+Check your answer by conditioning on the state-action sequence `vegDirectTrajectory`.
 You will need to modify other parts of the codebox above to make this work.

 As we noted previously, it is simple to extend our approach to inference to conditioning on multiple sequences of actions.
 Consider the two sequences below: